Photos of wildlife we shot during our trips

 An osprey on the Yardie Creek trek, Cape Range National Park, near Exmouth, WA, Australia.

-Sulphur-crested cockatoo and Rock Wallabies feeding together on Magnetic Island, Queensland.
+Sulphur-crested cockatoo and Rock Wallabies feeding together in our backyard on Magnetic Island, Queensland.

 In Bicheno in Tasmania, a gull perches on a granite rock.

-The Hasties Swamp National Park, Atherton Tableland, QLD, Australia, is a paradise for birdwatchers.
-But we have never seen so many Magpie geese in one spot.
+Hasties Swamp National Park, in the Atherton Tableland of Queensland, Australia, is a birdwatcher’s paradise—but we had never seen so many magpie geese gathered in one place before.

-The beautiful white swan, who shared our room with us in Hanoi.
+The beautiful white swan, who shared our room with us in Hanoi, Vietnam.

 More photos: Lightning strikes and sunsets